djaus2/PhotoTimingDjaus/README.md

 >> NB With Phone Video Capture: You need to enter the stitched image name and accept it, like a return.
 On my phone I accept by pressing the tick bottom right of popup keyboard

 ## About
 A simple phototiming app for Athletics etc where a finish line is filmed with say, a phone, and a stitched image is created by taking the middle vertical line of pixels from each video frame and stiching together the phototiming image.
-Previously has a similar app that used AForge.
-Note that video FramesPerSecond are typically 30 so each line represents 0.033 of s second and hence this is the resolution of any timing.
-Commercial equipment would be to thousandths or tens of thousandths of a second.
+Previously had a similar app that used AForge.
+Note that video FramesPerSecond are typically 30 so each line represents 0.033 of second and hence this is the resolution of any timing.
+Commercial equipment would be to thousandths or tens of thousandths of a second. _Can now set to 60 Fps if phone supports that._

 ## Recent
 ### Status